 Rodent-Proofing Your Home

-Once your home is free from rodents—and you want to keep it that way, whether you've never had a rat or mouse problem or you've just overcome one.
-Rodent-proofing your home, apartment, farm or other buildings involves identifying and eliminating the conditions that make it possible for rats and mice to survive - mainly their food, water and shelter.
+A happy home is one that's free from rodents—and you want to keep it that way, whether you've never had a rat or mouse problem or you've just overcome one.
+Rodent-proofing your home, apartment, farm, or other buildings involves identifying and eliminating the conditions that make it possible for rats and mice to survive - mainly their food, water and shelter.
 Once you know the problem areas, follow these four simple steps to prevent mice, rats, and other rodents from entering your home.